Traainbusiness/application/README.md

-# deploy your own Database
+# deploy your own Database in configurations.php

 class Database